 Lastly, one area of the law that I see “exploding” now and in the future is Internet fraud.
 I have witnessed it for years now; however, I see it more and more, each and every day, and law enforcement is essentially helpless in preventing it.
 Innocent Americans are being defrauded, and this is true of others worldwide, although we have only seen the very tip of an enormous iceberg of illegality, which will get much worse as economic conditions worsen.

-See, e.g., http://naegeleblog.wordpress.com/2010/01/31/lawyers-and-internet-scams/ (“Lawyers And Internet Scams”) (see also the footnotes and comments beneath the article)
+See, e.g., https://naegeleblog.wordpress.com/2010/01/31/lawyers-and-internet-scams/ (“Lawyers And Internet Scams”) (see also the footnotes and comments beneath the article)

 Law School May Amount To The Worst Investment Of Her Life!